M.S. in Dietetics and Nutrition for Pre-Professionals

 - Distance Education

-Additional travel and distance education opportunities may be available.
+Additional travel and distance education opportunities may be available throughout the program.
 Please inquire with the program director.

-The application deadline for the Master of Science in Dietetics and Nutrition (Future Graduate program) is February 15.
+The application deadline for the Master of Science in Dietetics and Nutrition is February 15.
 The maximum class size is 10 for each cohort admitted in the fall semester.

 - Non-UAA students are required to apply to the Dietetics Inclusive Centralized Application Service (DICAS) and also the UAA Office of Admissions.